billfitzgerald/personal-privacy-security/README.md

 For people who access the internet from outside their home or office, using a virtual private network (or VPN) can provide different levels of protection from a nosy kid playing at hacker on the coffee shop Wi-Fi network or from a person trying to steal private information as part of an attempt at identity theft.
 VPNs can also obscure which sites a person visits, thus hiding their browsing histories from people who might attempt to access it.
 Additionally, VPNs hide your IP address, which can make it appear as if you're in a different geographic location, which blocks location-based targeting.

 I used to not recommend specific VPNs, because the choice of a VPN involves a range of factors.
 However, because the VPN space is a mess, and using an unscrupulous VPN can cause real harm, I now recommend Mullvad VPN.
+There are a few reasons for this, but the shortest version is that in April 2023, Mullvad was served with a search warrant requesting customer data.
+The police showed up demanding information, and left with nothing: no data, no equipment, nothing, because Mullvad as a matter of policy [didn't have it](https://mullvad.net/en/blog/2023/4/20/mullvad-vpn-was-subject-to-a-search-warrant-customer-data-not-compromised).
+Mullvad followed up by requesting more information from the authorities that issued the warrant, and then [published that correspondence](https://mullvad.net/en/blog/2023/5/2/update-the-swedish-authorities-answered-our-protocol-request) as well.

-While there are free VPN options, we do not recommend using them, as many of the free VPNs actually track and share your online behavior.
+While there are free VPN options, I do not recommend using them, as many of the free VPNs actually track and share your online behavior.
+A free VPN can cause more harm than good.
+One clear and obvious example of this is when [Facebook used a VPN they controlled](https://techcrunch.com/2019/01/29/facebook-project-atlas/) to spy on people between the ages of 13-35.
+In 2016, [researchers showed that multiple vulnerabities existed](https://research.csiro.au/isp/wp-content/uploads/sites/106/2016/08/paper-1.pdf) in free VPNs.
+These problems in free VPNs [continue to exist and evolve](https://www.bleepingcomputer.com/news/security/free-vpn-apps-on-google-play-turned-android-phones-into-proxies/).

 Many companies provide VPNs for their employees.
 While these VPNs protect against people outside the company seeing traffic, people using a company-provided VPN should know and expect that their company's IT department can see all their online browsing activity and that in many cases that activity is logged.